 Yes, your family can sue for wrongful death if a spouse, child or parent dies from Salmonella poisoning.
 Our lawyers have won these kinds of lawsuits and put some food processors out of business for selling deadly food.
+You can contact our law firm for a free consultation with a Salmonella lawyer using the form below.

 One of our clients, the son of a loving mother who died after eating tainted peanut butter, testified before Congress to get a food safety law passed.

 Salmonella food poisoning is preventable.
 In every case we handle involving processors, there is evidence of unsanitary conditions.
 In one case, a company executive was told the product was tainted with this deadly pathogen, and he said to ship it anyway.
 It is not right for corporations to profit from unsafe food.
-Contact our law firm for a free consultation with a Salmonella lawyer.

 Attorney Ryan Osterholm has filed lawsuits in Iowa against Fareway Stores and Triple T Specialty Meats for people diagnosed with Salmonella food poisoning after eating Fareway chicken salad.
 240 people in Iowa were sickened in this outbreak.
 One of them tragically died.